kabanero-io/guides/templates/template/template.md

 ## Render your guide

 1. Create a new dir called `guides` under `src/main/content/`
-1. Inside the new `guides` dir, make a new folder called `guide-name_of_your_guide`
+1. Inside the new `guides` dir, make a new folder and name it the same as the name for your guide.
-1. Create the `README.adoc` in that newly created folder and place your content in there.
+1. Create the `name_of_your_guide.adoc` (or .md) in that newly created folder and place your content in there.
 1. Copy any images that you are using in your guide to the `src/main/content/img/guide` directory.
    * Note- this is done automatically during website build, but is needed during local development.
 1. Start your local dev server and go to `https://localhost:4000/guides` to see all the guides rendered.